 - The winners in China’s EV industry are starting to emerge.
-Share prices for Tesla challenger Nio hit an all-time high of $14.98 on Friday after it secured lines of credit from six domestic banks totaling RMB 10.4 billion.
+Oh, and for anyone looking to buy Tesla shares UK offers, the share prices for Tesla challenger Nio hit an all-time high of $14.98 on Friday after it secured lines of credit from six domestic banks totaling RMB 10.4 billion.
 Meanwhile Byton, as well as several other would-be EV makers, is on the verge of insolvency.

 Details: Beijing-based Li Auto Inc. listed a placeholder amount of $100 million for its offering in a Friday filing to the US Securities and Exchange Commission (SEC) without a price range for the shares.

 - Li Auto boasted a higher capital efficiency than most rivals, recording revenue of RMB 851 million ($120 million) and gross profit of RMB 68.3 million in the first three months of this year, according to the filing.

 - The company’s first quarter gross margin of around 8% outperforms rival Nio’s vehicle margin of -7.4% during the same period.
 Nio has said it expects positive gross margin in Q2.

 - However, Li Auto is bleeding cash along with its rivals, with around RMB 4 billion in total net losses over the past two and half years.
 Q1 losses had narrowed nearly 80% year-on-year to RMB 77.1 million.